zangqilong198812/quicklaunchpage/_pages/privacypolicy.md

 **Introduction**

-OneClick (hereinafter also referred to as "we") deeply understands the importance of your personal information to you.
+SnapAction (hereinafter also referred to as "we") deeply understands the importance of your personal information to you.
 Therefore, we place great emphasis on protecting your privacy and personal information.
-We treat and handle the content of this "OneClick Privacy Policy" (including Appendix 1, hereinafter also referred to as "this Policy") with a high degree of care and responsibility.
+We treat and handle the content of this "SnapAction Privacy Policy" (including Appendix 1, hereinafter also referred to as "this Policy") with a high degree of care and responsibility.
 This Policy is closely related to the products and/or services you use.
 When you download, install, start, browse, register, log in, use, uninstall, or exit our products and/or services (hereinafter collectively referred to as "use our products and/or services" or "use products and/or services"), we will process and protect your personal information in accordance with the provisions of this Policy.
 Therefore, we hope that you can carefully read and fully understand the full text of this Policy, and make the appropriate choices according to the guidance of this Policy when necessary.
 The technical terms involved in this Policy are explained in a simple and understandable manner to facilitate your understanding.

-You should carefully read and fully understand the "OneClick Privacy Policy" and decide whether to agree to the content of this Policy and whether to use our products and/or services.
+You should carefully read and fully understand the "SnapAction Privacy Policy" and decide whether to agree to the content of this Policy and whether to use our products and/or services.
 If you do not agree with the content of this Policy, it may result in our products and/or services not functioning properly, or failing to achieve the service effect we expect, or failing to achieve the level of personal information protection you expect.
 In this case, you should immediately stop accessing/using our products and/or services.
-Your use or continued use of the products and/or services we provide, or your failure to express any objection to us in a clear manner before using or continuing to use the products and/or services we provide, indicates that you fully understand and agree to the full content of this "OneClick Privacy Policy" (including updated versions).
+Your use or continued use of the products and/or services we provide, or your failure to express any objection to us in a clear manner before using or continuing to use the products and/or services we provide, indicates that you fully understand and agree to the full content of this "SnapAction Privacy Policy" (including updated versions).

-OneClick has highlighted key clauses in this Policy that may have a significant impact on your rights (possibly) by using bold fonts or other reasonable means, so please pay attention to the key points.
+SnapAction has highlighted key clauses in this Policy that may have a significant impact on your rights (possibly) by using bold fonts or other reasonable means, so please pay attention to the key points.
 You should use our products and/or services only after fully reading and clearly understanding the aforementioned bold clauses in this Policy and agreeing to the validity of all clauses in this Policy.
-You will not claim that the clauses in this Policy are illegal or invalid on the grounds that OneClick has not fulfilled its reasonable notice obligations.
+You will not claim that the clauses in this Policy are illegal or invalid on the grounds that SnapAction has not fulfilled its reasonable notice obligations.

 This privacy policy is an integral part of the service agreement for using this application.
 This privacy policy will help you understand the following: